dotnet/docs-maui/docs/user-interface/layouts/custom-layout.md

 Each layout manager class implements the <xref:Microsoft.Maui.Layouts.ILayoutManager> interface, which specifies that <xref:Microsoft.Maui.Layouts.ILayoutManager.Measure%2A> and <xref:Microsoft.Maui.Layouts.ILayoutManager.ArrangeChildren%2A> implementations must be provided:

--  The <xref:Microsoft.Maui.Layouts.ILayoutManager.Measure%2A> implementation calls <xref:Microsoft.Maui.IView.Measure%2A> on each <xref:Microsoft.Maui.IView> in the layout, and returns the total size of the layout given the constraints.
+-  The <xref:Microsoft.Maui.Layouts.ILayoutManager.Measure%2A> implementation calls <xref:Microsoft.Maui.IView.Measure%2A?displayProperty=nameWithType> on each <xref:Microsoft.Maui.IView> in the layout, and returns the total size of the layout given the constraints.
 - The <xref:Microsoft.Maui.Layouts.ILayoutManager.ArrangeChildren%2A> implementation determines where each <xref:Microsoft.Maui.IView> should be placed within the bounds of the layout, and calls <xref:Microsoft.Maui.IView.Arrange%2A> on each <xref:Microsoft.Maui.IView> with its appropriate bounds.
 The return value is the actual size of the layout.

 > [!NOTE]
-> <xref:Microsoft.Maui.Layouts.ILayoutManager.Measure%2A> may be called multiple times before <xref:Microsoft.Maui.Layouts.ILayoutManager.ArrangeChildren%2A> is called, because a platform may need to perform some speculative measurements before arranging views.
+> <xref:Microsoft.Maui.Layouts.ILayoutManager.Measure%2A?displayProperty=nameWithType> may be called multiple times before <xref:Microsoft.Maui.Layouts.ILayoutManager.ArrangeChildren%2A> is called, because a platform may need to perform some speculative measurements before arranging views.

-Sometimes it's necessary to organize page content using a layout that isn't provided by .NET MAUI.
-This can be achieved by writing your own layout logic.
-However, an understanding of how .NET MAUI's cross-platform layout process works is first required.
+.NET MAUI's layouts have pre-defined layout managers to handle their layout.
+However, sometimes it's necessary to organize page content using a layout that isn't provided by .NET MAUI.
+This can be achieved by writing your own custom layout.
+There are two main approaches to doing this:

+1. Create a custom layout type, which is usually a sub-class of an existing layout type or of <xref:Microsoft.Maui.Controls.Layout>, and override the  <xref:Microsoft.Maui.Controls.Layout.CreateLayoutManager> method in your custom layout type.
+Then, provide an <xref:Microsoft.Maui.Layouts.ILayoutManager> implementation that contains your custom layout logic.
+For more information, see [Create a custom layout type](#create-a-custom-layout-type).
+1. Implement <xref:Microsoft.Maui.Controls.ILayoutManagerFactory> and register the implementation with the app's service provider.
+This will replace .NET MAUI's default layout manager with your own.
+For more information, see [Implement a layout manager factory](#implement-a-layout-manager-factory).

+Before creating a custom layout it's first necessary to have an understanding of how .NET MAUI's cross-platform layout process works.

 ## Layout process